code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-03-jsf-primefaces-theme-spring-boot.md

 ## 3. Maven Setup

-As the PrimeFaces community themes are not available in the [Maven central repository](http://repo1.maven.org/){:target="_blank"} we need to specify the [PrimeFaces Maven Repository](http://repository.primefaces.org){:target="_blank"} in our Maven POM file as shown below.
+As the PrimeFaces community themes are not available in the Maven central repository we need to specify the [PrimeFaces Maven Repository](http://repository.primefaces.org){:target="_blank"} in our Maven POM file as shown below.

 Once this is done we need to include the [dependency to the specific PrimeFaces theme](https://repository.primefaces.org/org/primefaces/themes/){:target="_blank"} we want to use.

 Alternatively, we can include all available themes by specifying the `all-themes` dependency.
 We will do the later in this example.

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>